git-town/git-town/website/src/branch-types.md

 # Branch Types

 Git Town supports many different types of Git branches.
-When properly configured, you can run `git town sync` or `git town sync --all` at any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.
+When properly configured, you can run `git town sync` or `git town sync --all` toRefId any time and each of your local branches will get synced in the specific ways it's supposed to get synced or not synced.